 ‘ Testing allegedly began in the summer of 1943, and it was supposedly successful to a limited extent.
 One test allegedly resulted in Eldridge being rendered nearly invisible, with some witnesses reporting a “greenish fog” appearing in its place.
 Crew members supposedly complained of severe nausea afterwards.
 Also, reportedly, when the ship reappeared, some sailors were embedded in the metal structures of the ship, including one sailor who ended up on a deck level below that where he began and had his hand embedded in the steel hull of the ship as well as some sailors who went “completely bananas”.
 At that point, the experiment was allegedly altered at the request of the Navy, with the new objective being solely to render the USS Eldridge invisible to radar.
 None of these allegations have been independently substantiated’. – WIKIPEDIA

-NOTE: I am aware that ‘Wikipedia’ is not the most reliable source of information, but as it’s usually the second port of call after Google for the greater majority of people, and the place where their online ‘research’ usually starts and ends, it’s the reason I have used it as a reference point here.
-Hopefully more astute people will use it only as a starting point towards more in-depth investigation.
+NOTE: I am aware that Wikipedia is not the most reliable source out there, but as its usually the second port of call, after Google, of course, for the majority of people, and the place where most of their ‘research’ takes place, I have used it as a reference point.
+Hopefully, more astute people will use it only as a springboard towards more in-depth investigation.

 There are of course many people out there who will swear that the Philadelphia Experiment actually happened, based soley on what is available on the internet and various works of fiction, and there are hundreds of ‘Conspiracy – Based’ websites who have explored the subject in much detail, but the sources they appear to have used are other conspiracy websites, who’s sources are in turn other conspiracy websites, a number of which are of dubious ownership, are hosted anonymously on Icelandic or Russian servers, and are uncontactable should any issues arise about their published content – legal or otherwise.